BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 If the setpoint is below the configured boil tempeature, boil mode does nothing.
 It is automatically applied based on the value of the setpoint.

+## Display Settings
+The Spark controller has a LCD screen that can show up to six blocks.
+Sensors, setpoints, PWMs, and PIDs can be shown on the display.

+You can use the *Display Settings* block to add blocks to the screen and edit how they are displayed.
+Eligible blocks also have an *Add to Spark display* action in their action menu (top right button in the widget).

+The *DisplaySettings* has its own temperature unit setting, separate from the service unit setting.
+This only sets the display unit on the Spark.
+If you wish to configure your system to use Fahrenheit, you will need to edit both settings.